replikativ/datahike/README.md

 authors of Clojure and people with a lot of experience.
 If you need this kind of professional support, you should definitely stick to Datomic.

-datahike's query engine and most of its codebase comes from [datascript](https://github.com/tonsky/datascript).
-The differences to Datomic are documented there.
+datahike's query engine and most of its codebase come from [datascript](https://github.com/tonsky/datascript).
+Without the work on datascript datahike would not have been possible.
+Differences to Datomic with respect to the query engine are documented there.

 ## When should I pick what?

 ### datahike

-Pick datahike if your app has modest requirements towards a typical database, e.g. a single machine and a few millions of entities at maximum, and you want to have an open-source solution.
-You should always be able to migrate to Datomic later easily.
+Pick datahike if your app has modest requirements towards a typical durable database, e.g. a single machine and a few millions of entities at maximum.
+Similarly if you want to have an open-source solution and be able to study and tinker with the codebase of your database, datahike provides a comparatively small and well composed codebase to tweak it to your needs.
+You should also always be able to migrate to Datomic later easily.

 ### Datomic